CooolWindS/Discard-version-STC-for-Python/README.md

-Syndrome Trellis Codes for Python
+(Discard)Syndrome Trellis Codes for Python
 ===

 A simple way to use Syndrome Trellis Codes Steganography.